EbserD/lap-prep/README.md

-# David Ebsers Repository to learn for the LAP
+# David Ebser's Repository to learn for the LAP

 This Repository stores all examples and information i collected during my preparation for the Applikationsentwicklung - Coding LAP